toncho11/pravetz8-psu/README.md

 ## 4) Buy new PSU from Reactive Micro
 Link: https://www.reactivemicro.com/product/universal-psu-63-watt-switching-power-supply
 It is small and has a built in protection.
 Voltages are: +12v @ 3A, +5v @6A, -12v @ .8A, -5v @ .8A which are OK.
 It can enter into the old case and there are also some tutorials on that.
 It seems not expensive, but when you add the shipping and probably an import tax from USA to Europe and it becomes a bit expensive.

+## 5) Using an old PC PSU from Pentium and above
+Old PSUs can have all required voltages or all except -5V.
+But it is a good idea to test such an old PSU before using it.
+It should not be big in order to fit into the Pravetz and you should check its capacitors as well.